fallowshades/chas_react-clock/README.md

 1. Move your clock code into a component and give your clock two props: `city` and `timeZone`.
 2. Use the `city` prop to show the city title of the clock and the `timeZone` prop to show time at that timezone.

+### Part three - Create a timer

+1. Set a starting time state in seconds and count down the number of seconds with `setInterval`.
+Calculate minutes and seconds from the remaining number of seconds and show the user.

+2. The timer should stop when it reaches zero.

+### Part four - Create a timer component

+The component should have starting time as a prop.
+Create a few timers with different starting time and add them to App.jsx.

 ### :books: Reading List

 - [JavaScript Date toLocaleTimeString()](https://www.w3schools.com/jsref/jsref_tolocaletimestring.asp)